cheredia19/footy-euros-history/README.md

     url: 'win_pct_country.csv'
   }}
 /
-**Only wins in regular time.
+*Only wins in regular time are taken into consideration.
 Wins in aggregated extra time, golden or silver goal, or by penalties are counted as DRAWS*

 ### Participations by country in the history of the European Championships
 <FlatUiTable